siddiki8/ODR-api/README.md

 **Developed by [Luminary AI Solutions LLC](https://luminarysolutions.ai)**

 **The Open Deep Research API Framework provides a powerful, modular, multi-agency foundation for building sophisticated AI-powered research systems.** Instead of a single monolithic application, this framework allows you to create distinct `Agencies` (e.g., Deep Research, Financial Analysis, Code Review), each orchestrating multiple specialized Large Language Model (LLM) `Agents`.
-Agencies leverage shared core `Services` for web search, advanced content scraping, chunking, and ranking to generate comprehensive, cited reports, often streamed over WebSockets.
+Agencies leverage shared core `tools` for LLMs to invoke (currently no tools are implemented) and `Services` to be invoked programatically.
+Currently implemented are web search, advanced content scraping, chunking, and ranking to generate comprehensive, cited reports, often streamed over WebSockets.

 **Build Your Own Research AI!** This framework is designed for extension.
 Easily add new agencies, agents, or services to tackle diverse research domains.